huggingface/optimum-habana/README.md

 ### Quick Start

-🤗 Optimum Habana was designed with one goal in mind: **to make training and evaluation straightforward for any 🤗 Transformers and 🤗 Diffusers user while leveraging the complete power of Gaudi processors**.
+🤗 Optimum Habana was designed with one goal in mind: **to make training and inference straightforward for any 🤗 Transformers and 🤗 Diffusers user while leveraging the complete power of Gaudi processors**.

 #### Transformers Interface